Jesse-Mendoza/Automated-Elk-Stack-Deployment/README.md

 Machines within the network can only be accessed by the Jump Box.

-    • The ELK server may be accessed from Jump Box   // 10.0.0.4
+    • The ELK server may be accessed from the Jump Box machine // 10.0.0.4

-    • The ELK server may be accessed from Web-1 DVWA // 10.0.0.5

-    • The ELK server may be accessed from Web-2 DVWA // 10.0.0.6

-    • The ELK server may be accessed from Web-3 DVWA // 10.0.0.7

 A summary of the access policies in place can be found in the table below.